An active learning approach for improving the performance of equilibrium based chemical simulations: Appendix: Additional plots

 where $\sigma_t$ is defined in (\ref{eq:sigma_t}).

-The average and the standard deviation of these measures obtained from 10 replications of the initial set of points are displayed in Figure \ref{fig:crit1D} (resp.
-Figure \ref{fig:crit1D_matern}) for the squared exponential covariance function (\ref{eq:cov_gauss}) (resp. the Mat\'ern covariance function with $\nu=5/2$ (\ref{eq:cov_maternp})) and $3\leq t\leq 40$.
-We can see from these figures that the performance of our approach is slightly better for the Mat\'ern covariance function with $\nu=5/2$ than for the squared exponential function and that it can reach a normalized MAE (resp. normalized sup norm) of $10^{-3}$ (resp. $10^{-1.5}$) by using only 40 evaluations of the function to estimate.
+The average and the standard deviation of these measures obtained from 10 replications of the initial set of points are displayed in Figure \ref{fig:crit1D} for the covariance functions defined in (\ref{eq:cov_gauss}) and (\ref{eq:cov_maternp}) and $3\leq t\leq 40$.
+Note that the average and the standard deviation are computed by using 10 different initial sets of points.

+We can see from this figure that the performance of our approach is slightly better for the Mat\'ern covariance function than for the squared exponential function.
+It can indeed reach a normalized MAE (resp. normalized sup norm) of $10^{-3}$ (resp. $10^{-1.5}$) by using only 40 evaluations of the function to estimate.
 This might come from the discontinuity of the first derivative of the function to estimate where the salt starts to precipitate.

-In the left part of Figure \ref{fig:crit_sum_1D} the statistical performance of our approach including the stopping criteria are further investigated thanks to the computation of the previous performance measures defined in (\ref{eq:MAE}), (\ref{eq:RMSE}) and (\ref{eq:sup_norm}): $\textrm{MAE}(t^\star)$, $\textrm{RMSE}(t^\star)$ and $\textrm{Sup norm}(t^\star)$ where $t^\star$ is the stopping iteration which may be different for each stopping criterion.
+In the left part of Figure \ref{fig:crit_sum_1D} the statistical performance of our approach including the stopping criteria are further investigated thanks to the computation of the previous performance measures defined in (\ref{eq:MAE_norm}), (\ref{eq:norm_sup_norm}) and (\ref{eq:V}): $\textrm{Normalized MAE}(t^\star)$, $\textrm{Normalized Sup norm}(t^\star)$ and $V(t^\star)$ where $t^\star$ is the stopping iteration which may be different for each stopping criterion.

 We can see from the left part of Figure \ref{fig:crit_sum_1D} that among all of the stopping criteria, ``ratio variance 5'' ($R_5$), ``ratio variance 10'' ($R_{10}$) and ``mobile average 10'' ($M_{10}$) are those providing the best estimations of the function $f$.
-Moreover, we can observe from the right part of this figure that our active learning approach only requires around 20 evaluations of the function to estimate instead of the 1140 points of the initial grid to provide a very accurate estimation of the function $f$.
+Moreover, we can observe from the right part of this figure that our active learning approach only requires between 15 and 40 evaluations of the function to estimate instead of the 1140 points of the initial grid to provide a very accurate estimation of the function $f$.
 With such an approach, we can thus expect a significant reduction of the computational time especially in situations where the computational load associated to the evaluation of $f$ is high.
-Similar results are obtained when the Mat\'ern covariance function with $\nu=5/2$ is used, see Figure \ref{fig:crit_sum_1D_matern}.
+Figure \ref{fig:crit_sum_1D} also shows that, in this case, the impact of the covariance function is not significant even though the first derivative of the function to approximate is not continuous, namely where the salt precipitates.